 So what’s next?

-Nothing keeps us from entirely changing the relation between two nodes; typically, we are used to visualising packets as going from IP address A to IP address B; however, more exotic visualisations as possible (think about the relations between user-agents and domains, query lengths and DNS requests, etc.); in addition, there is plenty of opportunity to add more context to our graph nodes (link an IP address to a geographical location, correlate domain names with Indicators of Compromise, use whitelists and blacklists to more quickly distinguish baseline vs. other traffic, etc.).
+Nothing keeps us from entirely changing the relation between two nodes; typically, we are used to visualising packets as going from IP address A to IP address B; however, more exotic visualisations are possible (think about the relations between user-agents and domains, query lengths and DNS requests, etc.); in addition, there is plenty of opportunity to add more context to our graph nodes (link an IP address to a geographical location, correlate domain names with Indicators of Compromise, use whitelists and blacklists to more quickly distinguish baseline vs. other traffic, etc.).
 These are topics we want to further explore.

 Going forward, we plan on continuing to share our experiments and insights with the community around this topic!
 Depending on where this takes us, we plan on releasing part of a more complete toolset to the community, too.